 When in Budapest, you are always only a few steps away from a beautiful café.
-You turn every corner to a new street filled with beautiful architecture, cozy restaurants, and contemporary boutiques.
-The city draws you in with open arms and is most definitely worth visiting.
+Turn any corner and you will find a street filled with beautiful architecture, cozy restaurants, and contemporary boutiques.
+Budapest draws you in with open arms and is most definitely worth visiting.

-Upon arrival we decided to take a taxi, we paid 7000HUF from the airport to centrum.
-There are also different shuttle bus options for which you can buy tickets at the airport once you have arrived.
+Upon arrival we decided to take a taxi, running at 7000HUF from the airport to centrum.
+There are also various shuttle bus options for which you can buy tickets at the airport once you have arrived.